nmsa/tma-framework-m/development/server/README.md

 # TMA-Monitor Server Development

-This server is a scalable REST API application for validating json files against a schema and if the json is correct, this application will send it to a kafka topic.
+This server is a scalable REST API application for validating json files against a schema and if the json is correct, this application will send it to a Apache Kafka topic.

 The instructions provided below include all steps that are needed to set up this framework in you local system for testing purposes.